What is Horchata? The Essential Valencian Drink You Must Try

 Where Did Horchata Come From?

-Long before horchata became the iconic drink of Valencia, its key ingredient—the humble tigernut (chufa)—had already earned a place in history.
-In fact, the ancient Egyptians were the first to cultivate chufas, recognizing their energy-boosting benefits.
-But how did this small, nutrient-rich tuber make its way from the banks of the Nile to the sun-drenched fields of Alboraia, Spain?
+Long before it became the pride of Valencia, the humble tigernut (chufa) had already earned a place in antiquity.
+Ancient Egyptians were the first to cultivate these nutrient-rich tubers, prizing them for their energy-boosting properties.
+But their journey to the sun-drenched fields of Alboraia began centuries later.

 What is a Horchata Drink Exactly?